Skip to main content

 5. Run your task: `codex exec "Perform deep research on X"`

-6. Codex follows the instructions, process, and rules defined in AGENTS.md.
+6. Codex follows the instructions, process, and rules defined in SKILL.md.

 Tips